 A few years ago I was a speaker at the American Association of Inside Sales Professionals event, and one of the attendees followed up with me and asked me how I would define selling in today’s day and age.

 To me, the answer has not changed from thousands of years ago.
 Yet I realized how many folks may not have the same answer as I do.
 When I wondered how other people would define sales, I asked them first and got variegated answers which ultimately led me to want to write this article.

 Generally speaking, sales is a process of creating value and helping prospective customers fix their problems.
 Sales is all about ABH or Always Be Helping rather than an old school ABC which was all about Always Be Closing.

 And here is a more specific definition of Sales in the CHAMP Selling System:

-“Selling is creating value for your customers by helping to solve their problems and providing a great Return on Investment (ROI).”
+“Selling is creating value for your customers by helping them to solve their problems and providing them a Return on Investment (ROI).”

 Too simple?
 OK, let’s be slightly more specific.
 It’s just the process of actively listening to people discuss their problems (so as to understand their needs) and then helping them solve these problems and address their core need with your help (but only if you truly and honestly have the right solution that fits them).
 Selling is about discovering the prospect’s need by asking them and actively listening to them, and then having a joint plan to help them achieve their needs better, faster and more cost-effectively than anyone else could help them.